PAGURI: a user experience study of creative interaction with text-to-music models: Discussion

 \section{Discussion}

-In this section, we summarize the research outcomes derived from the proposed study by offering broad insights into users' perceptions of TTM models and their role in the creative process.
+In this section, we present a summary of the research findings from the proposed study, providing key insights into users' perceptions of TTM models and their impact on the creative process, {and also highlighting the issues and challenges of integrating such models into real-world artistic practice}.